 Another important area of methods development involves representation of multiple conformational states of proteins within a single PDB entry.
 NMR structures are generally represented by a collection of models, representing the consistency and uncertainty of atomic positions in the structural model.
 Each of these models is consistent with all of the available NMR data.
 However, in some cases the NMR data should be more accurately interpreted in terms of multiple biomolecule conformations in dynamic equilibrium; i.e., two or more conformations present in the same sample.
-In the past, these multiple conformational states have been represented in various ways in PDB depositions and a consensus on their proper representation is currently lacking.
+In the past, these multiple conformational states have been represented in various ways in PDB depositions and a consensus on their proper representation remains absent.
 Future expansions of the wwPDB NMR Structure Validation software will need to account for multiple chemical shift data, multiple restraint data, and multiple atomic coordinate sets that result from multiple conformational state modeling.
-Fortunately, NEF and NMR-STAR are inherently flexible and expandable to allow for an implementation of a standard for these situations.
+Fortunately, NEF and NMR-STAR are inherently flexible and extensible to allow for implementation of a standard for these situations.